 4. Frequency Capping and User Experience

 As we know, showing too many ads to the same user can do more harm than good.
-When people repeatedly see the same ad, they tend to stop paying attention or leave your site, which can harm user experience and earnings.
+When people repeatedly see the same ad, they tend to stop paying attention or leave your site, which can harm user experience and ad earnings.

 That’s where frequency capping helps.
 It limits how often an ad is shown to a single user during a session or over a full day, keeping your ads fresh and less annoying.